cwverica/quixer/README.md

 This app allows a user to input a list of ingredients and tools they have on hand, and comes back with recipes for drinks that they could create.

 This app is really for adults only.
-Children could use it for some non-alcoholic drinks, but the main point is to make delicious cocktails.
 It is designed for anyone who has a limited supply on hand of spirits and ingredients, or someone who has plenty of ingredients and doesn't know what type of drink to make.
+While the main focus will be on the average user, the ultimate goal will be an app for cocktail lovers and afficionados who want to explore the unknown.

 ---

 ### Steps to be completed:

-<sup>[1](#notes)</sup>~~This app will use cocktailsapi.xyz (credit: [jaunroldan1989](https://github.com/juanroldan1989/shaken_not_stirred)).
-I highly recommend
+I have actually signed up to [thecocktaildb](https://www.thecocktaildb.com/).
+Thecocktaildb provides the ingredients and their measurements all as separate fields in the response, which will be helpful to organizing the data in a way most useful to me.
-you support this project.
-It is a very well formatted stucture, and with enough support may well become the standard cocktail database.
-I will have to become a member for full access to the api.
+I had to become a patreon supporter for full access to the api.

 I will have to set-up a database for users.
 Retained information will be:
 - the tools they have on hand